Statistics

 • Scope 2 emissions are indirect emissions that occur from the generation of purchased electricity, heat, or steam consumed by the company.
 These emissions occur at the energy producer but are a result of the energy consumption by the company.

 The indicators refer to the global or total emissions of the company, meaning those generated by the entire group of affiliated companies.
 On the other hand, the indicators for loans are further broken down into local or national levels, displaying the emissions of individual companies at the local or national level.
-The data is annual and available from 2018 onwards.
+The data is annual, available from 2018 onwards, and is accessible at the link.

 Carbon emissions indicators on loans from Slovenian banks

-According to the financed emissions (FE) indicator, local direct emissions of companies financed through loans issued by Slovenian banks, similar to the euro area, decreased between 2018 and 2021.
-Similarly, the exposure of banks' loan portfolios to transition risks also declined during the same period.
-This is reflected in the carbon intensity indicator (WACI), which fell below pre-crisis levels in 2021.
+According to the financed emissions indicator (FE), local direct emissions of companies financed through loans issued by Slovenian banks, decreased between 2018 and 2022, followed by an increase.
+The same trend is also observed in the exposure of banks' loan portfolios to transition risks.
+This is reflected in the carbon intensity indicator (WACI), which fell below pre-crisis levels in 2022.
+The increase in the FE and WACI indicators in 2023 is a result of the growth of loans and investments in high-emission sectors due to the energy crisis, the stabilization of revenues after the inflationary shock, and the increase in industrial production after the pandemic.

 Source: ESCB calculations.